The Dandelion is such a common plant and yet it’s meaning and benefits are so underrated.

 From Greek mythology we know that of all the gods who presided over oracles and divinations , Jupiter was the most eminent one.

-Hence if you wish to gift Dandelions then both your Sagittarian and Piscean friends would most likely enjoy them.
+Hence, the plant is a birth flower of both zodiacs.
+If you wish to gift Dandelions then both your Sagittarian and Piscean friends would most likely enjoy them.

 Leo Birth flower